 These include ‘unhealthy food consumption and lack of physical activity’ with the aim of improving risk factors for ‘obesity, CVDs (cardiovascular diseases), diabetes, cancers and dental caries’.

 The World Health Statistics 2017 report recommends “key actions beyond the health sector” to include “education”.
-The aim of this course is to provide you with the knowledge to play an integral part in the delivery of this world-wide health strategy.
+This course aims to provide you with the natural healthcare knowledge to help deliver this world-wide health strategy.

-Accredited in the UK by the Naturopathic Nutrition Association and the General Naturopathic Council our courses provide a good mix of self study plus supported learning via the tutorials.
+Accredited in the UK by the Naturopathic Nutrition Association and the General Naturopathic Council our courses provide a good mix of self-study and supported learning via tutorials.
 Our tutors are all practicing Naturopathic Nutritional Therapists and are extremely knowledgeable.
 Many of them have graduated from the Natural HealthCare College and are therefore very well placed to support our students.

-The aim of every student studying with us should be to acquire and develop the skills needed to become an effective and confident natural healthcare practitioner in order to help people rediscover their appetite for life, with the mental and physical vitality and well-being to be vibrantly healthy.
+All our students should be aiming to develop the skills needed to become effective and confident natural healthcare practitioners.
+And then help people rediscover their appetite for life, with the mental and physical vitality and well-being to be vibrantly healthy.

 Meet our tutors

 Meet The Principal: Caroline Gilmartin Dip NNT, Dip Ir, MNNA, LLB, LLM

 Caroline originally trained as a lawyer gaining a Law degree and Masters in International Business Law from Manchester University.
 She worked in London for many years in corporate banking and became interested in natural healthcare due to her own health problems and those of her family.

 After qualifying from Natural Healthcare College as a Naturopathic Nutritional Therapist she set up her highly successful clinic Nutraclin in Kent and London.